openmc-dev/openmc/docs/source/io_formats/materials.rst

     *Default*: ""

+  :depletable:
+    Boolean value indicating whether the material is depletable.

+  :volume:
+    Volume of the material in cm^3.

   :temperature:
     An element with no attributes which is used to set the default temperature of the material in Kelvin.